Before we get into how affiliate management works it’s important to understand the definitions of common terms you will hear.

 When managed properly the affiliate channel can make up a significant portion of a brand’s online revenue, with high ROAS and low CPA.

-JEBCommerce prides itself in getting a program producing quickly and effectively.
-We guarantee $10M of revenue in 3 years for Fashion, Beauty and Skincare, Outdoor and Gear and Travel brands without incurring unearned affiliate commission costs.
+JEBCommerce guarantees $10M of revenue in 3 years for Fashion, Beauty and Skincare, Outdoor and Gear and Travel brands without incurring unearned commission costs.

 Activation can be thought of as a “welcoming” of sorts and often involves sending welcome emails and scheduling calls with newly approved or newly recruited affiliates.

-The goal in mind here, of course, is getting the affiliate to drive traffic and ultimately sales/revenue.
+The goal in mind here, of course, is to drive traffic and sales.

 Affiliate Channel Optimization